-+ : Click to add an overlay.
-Select the type of overlay from the dropdown list: • Text: Select to show a text that is integrated in the live view image and visible in all views, recordings You can enter your own text, and you can also include pre-configured modifiers to automatically show time, date, frame rate. - Click to add the date modifier $F$ to show yyyy-mm-dd. - $\mathbf{O}$ : Click to add the time modifier $\$$ to show hh:mm:ss (24-hour clock).
-Modifiers: Click to select any of the modifiers shown in the list to add them to the text box. %a shows the day of the week.
-For example, - Size: Select the desired font size.
-Appearance: Select the text color and background color, for example, white text on a black (default). background - E: Select the position of the overlay in the image.
+: Click to add an overlay.
+Select the type of overlay from the dropdown list:

+- Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier %X to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
+You can use .bmp, .png, .jpeg, or .svg files.
+To upload an image, click Images.
+Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution. - Use transparency: Select and enter the RGB hexadecimal value for that color.
+Use the format RRGGBB.
+Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF00000 for red, 6633FF for blue, and 669900 for green.
+Only for .bmp images. - Streaming indicator : Select to show an animation superimposed over the video stream.
+The animation indicates that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - : Select the position of the overlay in the image.